interBayes/interBayes.github.io/_pages/about.md

 ## Contact
 Contact Sara Hamis (see <a href="https://interbayes.github.io/people/">People</a>) to join or learn more about our network and <a href="https://interbayes.github.io/events/">events</a>.

-## Funding
+## Support & funding
-Our network is funded by the Centre for Integrated Research on Culture and Society (<a href="https://www.uu.se/centrum/circus">Circus</a>).
+Our network is supported and funded by the Centre for Integrated Research on Culture and Society (<a href="https://www.uu.se/centrum/circus">Circus</a>).

 ## Join our email list
 <div style="background-color: #f7f7f7; border: 2px darkred; padding: 20px; margin: 20px;">